blog

 Event production for association events requires a unique understanding of the community's dynamics and objectives.
 It requires a thoughtful and strategic approach to deliver events that add value to the association community and fulfill its mission.

-Music Festivals
+Music festivals

 Source

-You guessed it: EventPipe can help with music festival housing management too!
+You guessed it: EventPipe can help with music festival housing management, too.

 Event Production Checklist: From Pre-Production Prep to Post-Production Analysis

-1. Make a Budget
+1. Make a budget

 It’s just as important to track your spending in real-time as it is to plan it, so consider using event management software or budgeting apps to monitor your expenditure against your initial budget.
 This proactive approach helps you avoid overspending and enables you to allocate resources wisely, ensuring every aspect of your event is high-quality and cost-effective.

-2. Build out an Event Production Team
+2. Build out an event production team

 Put together a skilled event production team based on the size and scope of your event.
-When building out your team, make sure to:

 • Identify key roles and responsibilities